astralarya/resync/README.md

 # Resync
-Rsync Extended.
+Rsync Reloaded
 Manage remotes programmatically in archival repositories.

-Define archive sources and repos via configutation.
+Define archive sources and repos via configuration.
 Navigate freely through an archive and stop worrying about typing the right rsync command.
 Simply update from all remote sources with: